flutter/website/src/docs/cookbook/navigation/named-routes.md

   title: Navigate to a new screen and back
   path: /docs/cookbook/navigation/navigation-basics
 next:
-  title: Return data from a screen
+  title: Pass arguments to a named route
-  path: /docs/cookbook/navigation/returning-data
+  path: /docs/cookbook/navigation/navigate-with-arguments
 ---

 In the